 8.4.8 If more than the allocated number of physical markers is released and achieve a valid mark in a task, the competitor will be scored by track point.
 If an electronic mark is dropped more than once, the 1st electronic mark in time will be scored.

-8.5 MODIFICATION OF RULES (GS 4.8.1 part)
+8.5 MODIFICATION OF RULES

 8.5.1 COMPETITION RULES FOR A PARTICULAR EVENT SHALL NOT CONFLICT WITH THE RULES IN THE SPORTING CODE.
 THEY SHALL BE APPROVED IN ADVANCE BY THE CIA AND MUST NOT BE CHANGED THEREAFTER.
+THE COMPETITION RULES FOR ANY SUB-CLASS IN CLASSES A AND B, AND FOR ANY TYPE OF EVENT, SHALL BE PUBLISHED BY THE CIA IN THE MODEL EVENT RULES.
+THEY SHALL NOT CONFLICT WITH THE RULES IN THE SPORTING CODE, SHALL BE REPRINTED IN THE EVENT RULES FOR THE RESPECTIVE EVENTS AND MUST NOT BE MODIFIED, EXCEPT WHERE VARIATIONS, PROPOSED OPTIONS OR LOCAL PARTICULARS ARE SPECIFICALLY ALLOWED IN THE MODEL EVENT RULES.
+(S1 5.7.1.2)

 8.5.2 The task rules of Chapter 15 are defined as variable rules and changes to those may be made without authorisation.